 3. Patterns of Lateral Movement Across Systems

 The attack sequence unfolds predictably through phishing emails that compromise mailboxes, which then request tokens before exchanging them for AWS console access.
-While each step appears legitimate individually, feeding identity provider logs and SSO records into analytics stacks helps establish a baseline for normal cross-system activity.
+While each step appears legitimate on its own, feeding identity-provider logs and SSO records into analytics stacks helps establish a baseline for normal cross-system activity.

 When access counts spike outside business hours, behavioral analytics reveal dangerous entitlement chaining.
-Effective response requires immediately revoking OAuth grants, disabling active sessions, and implementing just-in-time access to eliminate standing privileges.
+An effective response requires immediately revoking OAuth grants, disabling active sessions, and implementing just-in-time access to eliminate standing privileges.

 4. Activation of Dormant or Shadow Accounts

-Sudden logins on previously inactive accounts signal sophisticated defense bypasses that exploit overlooked credentials.
-Dormant accounts often predate current MFA policies while shadow accounts exist completely outside HRIS systems, allowing them to escape regular entitlement reviews and maintain dangerous access levels.
+Sudden logins to previously inactive accounts signal sophisticated defense bypasses exploiting overlooked credentials.
+Dormant accounts often predate current MFA policies, while shadow accounts exist completely outside HRIS systems, allowing them to escape regular entitlement reviews and maintain dangerous access levels.

-Continuous monitoring platforms that ingest identity provider logs surface these login anomalies alongside retained roles and permissions.
-Service account API triggers particularly demand immediate investigation since machine-to-machine keys rarely change hands through legitimate processes.
+Continuous monitoring platforms that ingest identity-provider logs surface these login anomalies alongside retained roles and permissions.
+Service-account API triggers, in particular, demand immediate investigation, since machine-to-machine keys rarely change hands through legitimate processes.

 Also, execute automatic containment by disabling suspect accounts, rotating exposed secrets, and forcing password resets across linked identities.
-Organizations should require business owner attestation before any reactivation while maintaining comprehensive audit trails for compliance and forensic purposes.
+Organizations should require business owner attestation before any reactivation and maintain comprehensive audit trails for compliance and forensic purposes.

 5. Repeated Failed Logins Followed by Success